SoftFever/OrcaSlicer/README.markdown

 And this into *sliceoptscommand*:

-    slic3r.pl --load config.ini
+    slic3r.pl --load config.ini --ignore-nonexistent-config

-Replace `slic3r.pl` with the full path to the slic3r executable.
+Replace `slic3r.pl` with the full path to the slic3r executable and `config.ini` with the full path of your config file (put it in your home directory or where you like).
 On Mac, the executable has a path like this:

     /Applications/Slic3r.app/Contents/MacOS/slic3r